 Keeping Your Java Secure

-To make this simpler, Azul Platform Core provides fully supported builds of JDK 6, 7, 8, 11, 13 and 15 with all security patches backported where applicable.
+To make the process of keeping your Java secure and up to date as easy as possible, Azul Platform Core provides fully supported builds of JDK 6, 7, 8, 11, 13, 15, 17, and 18 with all security patches backported where applicable.